 - The economic success of the city has increased respondents' concern over housing and traffic issues.
 This is similar to other survey responses in surrounding communities on the Peninsula.

-- Respondants reported significantly more numerous interactions with city representatives (council & staff) than in past surveys.
+- Respondents reported significantly more numerous interactions with city representatives (council & staff) than in past surveys.

-- Responses suggest that residents are open to civic engagement opportunities in volunteering, participation in online surveys, and attendence of workshops and city council meetings.
+- Responses suggest that residents are open to civic engagement opportunities in volunteering, participation in online surveys, and attendance of workshops and city council meetings.

 - Increases in park and library uses demonstrate these amenities' value to the community.

 - Residents are very happy with the City’s efforts to provide downtown events.